kiriloman/Multitape-Non-Deterministic-Turing-Machine/README.md

 ### A Closer Look At Decision Sequence

-Assuming that you know what is a non deterministic Turing machine
+Assuming that you know what a [non deterministic Turing machine](https://en.wikipedia.org/wiki/Non-deterministic_Turing_machine) is, clarification on how to use **Decision Sequence** will follow.

+Let's use a simple non deterministic program which can stay in state **0** in infinite loop or go to state **1** and halt.

+0 * a r 0
+0 0 b r 1

+1 0 a r 1
+1 1 a r 1
+1 _ _ * halt